As of 11/26/2014 5:14:59 AM

 Community and Economic Development Clinic

-The Community and Economic Development Clinic provides transactional legal assistance to nonprofits and community-based organizations.
-Students engage in the supervised practice of law; they are responsible for all aspects of representation -- interviewing and counseling clients; planning cases; researching; drafting correspondence, memos, and legal documents; managing relationships with clients and others; negotiating agreements; and implementing client decisions.
-Each student team works on several client matters throughout the term.
+The Community and Economic Development Clinic provides transactional legal assistance to nonprofits and community-based organizations in the City of Detroit and surrounding areas.
+Students engage in the supervised practice of law, assuming primary responsibility for all matters affecting your clients.
+Under close faculty supervision, students are responsible for all aspects of representation -- interviewing and counseling clients; planning; researching; drafting correspondence, memos, and legal documents; managing relationships with clients and others; negotiating agreements; and implementing client decisions.
 The Clinic works with new and established organizations.
 You will learn various substantive areas of law.
 Most students work with several clients on several matters throughout the term.

 The Clinic's goals are to provide first-rate legal services to sustain effective organizations and build institutions that provide needed services and opportunities in under-served urban communities and contribute to the economic development of the region while providing our students the opportunity to enhance their professional capabilities by doing actual "lawyering."

 Students interested in corporate, government, or public-interest practice should enroll in the course.
 The Clinic helps prepare students for work with organizational clients, while giving them an introduction to opportunities for transactional attorneys to serve the community, as well as government, public-interest and commercial organizations, through pro bono, board service, and volunteer work.